readium/webpub-manifest/profiles/divina.md

 ## 4. Guided Navigation

+> Note: With on-going work on guided navigation for all Readium Web Publications, this section will most likely be replaced in the near future with an updated syntax in a separate document.

 In addition to having [a table of contents](https://readium.org/webpub-manifest/#6-table-of-contents), a visual narrative <strong class="rfc">may</strong> also provide guided navigation where each reference is either:

 - pointing directly to a resource (`image1.jpg`)